Generic selectors

 2) God cleansing the heart and mind of the sinner from the lust that led to the sin by the blood of Jesus Christ:

-a) 1 JOHN 1:9 If we confess our own sins, He is faithful and righteous, to forgive us our sins, and to cleanse us from all unrighteousness.
+a) 1 JOHN 1:9 If we confess our sins, He [God] is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.

 3) God healing the heart and mind of the sinner of the sin by the broken body of Jesus Christ.

-a) PSALM 41:4 I said, “LORD, be gracious unto me; heal my soul, for I have sinned against You.”
+a) PSALM 41:4 I said, “LORD, be merciful to me; heal my soul, for I have sinned against You.”

 4) God releasing the sinner (lawbreaker) from the penalty for sin (death):

-a) COLOSSIANS 2:13 For you, who were once dead in your sins and in the uncircumcision of your flesh, He has now made alive with Him, having forgiven all your trespasses.
+a) COLOSSIANS 2:13 And you, being dead in your trespasses and the uncircumcision of your flesh, He [Jesus Christ] has made alive together with Him, having forgiven you all trespasses,

-b) 1 PETER 2:24 Who Himself [Jesus Christ] bore our sins within His own body on the tree, so that we, being dead to sins, may live unto righteousness.
+b) 1 PETER 2:24 who Himself [Jesus Christ] bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.

 In the same way that sin is only against God, forgiveness is likewise only from God.